-- Should be franchised by one of the unions
+Should be franchised by one of the unions

-- Is licensed by the state as an employment agency
+Is licensed by the state as an employment agency

-- Focuses on getting your child employment and negotiating kids contracts.
+Focuses on getting your child employment and negotiating kids contracts.

-- Has a small or large amount of clients depending on agency
+Has a small or large amount of clients depending on agency

 Children's Modeling Agents

-- There are no unions for models
+There are no unions for child models

-- Most are licensed by each state as an employment agency
+Child modeling agencies are licensed by each state as an employment agency

 Are not licensed by the State and are not franchised by Unions.

-- Provide advice and guidance on careers
+They provide advice and guidance on children's careers

-- Usually charge 15% commission (negotiated at the beginning of your partnership)
+Usually charge 15% commission (negotiated at the beginning of your partnership)

-- It's a good idea to have a lawyer review a managers contract before signing.
+It's a good idea to have a lawyer review a kids managers contract before signing.
 Since they are not franchised, and don't have to be regulated, itâ€™s important to understand all terms of the agreement.